Dmitry Kozak: Political career

 Dmitry Kozak was the main overseer for the XXII Olympic Winter Games in Sochi.

 Following Russia's intervention into Crimea, Kozak was appointed to greatly strengthen Crimea's social, political, and economic ties to Russia.

 On the first day of Russian's invasion of Ukraine in 2022, Kozak rang Zelensky and Andrii Yermak stating it was time for Ukrainians to surrender.
 Yermak swore and hung up.
 According to sources close to the Kremlin, Kozak was against the invasion of Ukraine.
 Putin wanted to annex southeastern Ukraine, and for that reason he allegedly rejected a peace deal brokered by Kozak guaranteeing that Ukraine would not join NATO if Russia stopped attacking Ukraine.

 In September 2025, Kozak submitted his resignation as Putin's deputy chief of staff.
+In December 2025 New York Times published a more detailed description of the events of 2022, in which Kozak was categorically against full-scale invasion on Ukraine, realizing the scale of resistance Russian army will face there.
+He was however sidetracked by Putin for what he perceived as disobedience, when Kozak called representatives of the Ukrainian government on 25 February trying to reach a ceasefire while Putin insisted he will "only accept Ukraine's surrender".

 Sanctions

 On 28 April 2014, following the Crimean status referendum, the U.S. Treasury put Kozak on the Specially Designated Nationals List (SDN), a list of individuals sanctioned as “members of the Russian leadership’s inner circle.”
 The sanctions freeze any assets he holds in the US and ban him from entering the United States.

 On 29 April 2014, Kozak was added to the European Union sanctions list due to his role in the annexation of Crimea by the Russian Federation.
 He is barred from entering the EU countries, and his assets in the EU are frozen.

 He was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.